Red River State Fair Classic: Discontinuation of the "featured game"

 With the Centenary game ceasing after the 1947 campaign (Centenary had disbanded its football program) and Negro Day no longer being observed following the 1961 fair, only the featured game remained as an annual contest at the fair.
-When the NSU–ULM series returned to on-campus stadiums in 1990, the fair was left without regular tenants and, at times, had to reinvent itself.
-The Red River Classic—which had long served as an annual, early-season SWAC game for Grambling at Independence Stadium—was moved, in conjunction with the fair, for the 1999 campaign.
-In 2001 a contest billed as the "Port City Classic–State Fair Game" was hosted by Southern during the fair, but in 2002 the Port City Classic was spun-off separately from the fair and became an early September game instead; the Red River Classic returned to the fair in its place.
+Once the annual Louisiana Tech–NSU series had ended, Tech was initially still willing to continue hosting a game at the fair with a new opponent but then at mid-season in 1988 unexpectedly moved its fair appearance with Arkansas State to its home stadium in a last-minute attempt to boost lagging ticket sales.
+The NSU–ULM series also returned to on-campus stadiums in 1990.
+The fair was now without regular tenants and, at times, had to reinvent itself.
+The Red River Classic—a pre-existing game that had long served as an annual, early-season game for Grambling and Arkansas–Pine Bluff at Independence Stadium—was moved to late October, in conjunction with the fair, for the 1999 campaign.
+In 2001 a contest billed as the "Port City Classic–State Fair Game" was hosted by Southern during the fair, but in 2002 the Port City Classic was spun-off separately from the fair and became an early September game instead; the Red River Classic then returned to the fair in its place.
 Louisiana Christian's newly-revived football program also saw a return to the fair that season, as well as in 2003.
 Prairie View and Grambling, in addition to competing annually at the Texas state fair, have hosted the most recent Louisiana fair games too.
 Prairie View hosted a series of four annual games dubbed the "Shreveport Classic" starting in 2010, and Grambling began hosting the newly-named "Red River State Fair Classic" during the 2015 season.
 The City of Shreveport's government actively worked to revive the classic in 2010 and, through 2016, remained a sponsor despite the fact that the classic's new name dropped its reference to the city and added back its reference to the state fair (as well as to the old Red River Classic).

 Current status

-After initially designating its October 28 contest against Texas Southern as its Red River State Fair Classic game when it released its official 2017 schedule, Grambling instead later announced that it would be moved to Grambling to serve as a homecoming game, allowing GSU to play a fourth home game in Eddie Robinson Stadium, which had just undergone a multi-million dollar renovation.
+After initially designating its October 28 contest against Texas Southern as its Red River State Fair Classic game when it released its official 2017 schedule, Grambling instead later announced that the match-up would be moved to Grambling to serve as a homecoming game, allowing GSU to play a fourth home game in Eddie Robinson Stadium, which had just undergone a multi-million dollar renovation.
 The old "Red River Classic" name was recycled for the game even though it was rescheduled to be played outside of the immediate vicinity of the Red River.
 No games have been scheduled at the fair since.

-In 2022, the old Shreveport Classic was also revived but as a game that would be held in September without any direct associations to the state fair itself.
+In 2022, the old Shreveport Classic name was also revived but for a game that would be held in September without any direct associations to the state fair itself.

+Although Centenary resurrected its football program in 2024, it has not yet returned to hosting games at the fair.